Red Light District in Amsterdam Unveiled: A Comprehensive Guide to the Infamous De Wallen

 Clients in Amsterdam are regularly rejected by prostitutes at the window.
 Sex workers do not need or want to accept all clients.
 After all, they are their own boss.

-9 | There Are 50 Police Cameras
+9 | Police Cameras

 A local agent of the Red Light District Amsterdam stated in Amsterdam Audio Tours app that there are 50 police cameras in this neighborhood.
 These cameras are monitored 24/7 by the police making the area safer.

-10 | Drinking Alcohol On The Street Is Prohibited
+10 | Alcohol On The Street

 For several years it has been officially prohibited to drink alcohol in De Wallen.
 A violation is fined with 95 euros – which must be paid immediately.
 Local enforcers monitor this strictly.
 The anti-alcohol signs on the bridges also point out this prohibition.

 People of all classes live here.
 Young, old, poor and rich.
-Some live above a sex show, next to a window brothel, or are neighbors of a coffee shop.
+Some people live above a sex show, next to a window brothel, or are neighbours of a coffee shop.

 13 | Coffeeshops

 Since this is also a residential area, De Wallen is accessible to everyone 24 hours a day.
 Also during the holidays!
 Of course there are closing times for the coffeeshops, window brothels, sex shows, cafes, restaurants, etc. The most flexibility applies to the window brothels.
 They only need to be closed between 6 and 8 in the morning.

 The very best way to experience the Red Light District is by foot because there are many narrow alleys and there’s lots to see.
-It is recommended to take a guided tour.
+It is recommended to download the Amsterdam Audio Tours app.
 This way you can learn more about the oldest neighbourhood in Amsterdam.

 The Red Light District Amsterdam also has a three streets where transgender prostitutes work.
 They often use blue lights instead of red lights.

-18 | Undercover Police Officers Control The Streets
+18 | Undercover Police

-In addition to visible police officers on the street, there are also undercover officers present in the Red Light District Amsterdam.
+In addition to visible police officers on the street, there are also undercover police officers present in the Red Light District of Amsterdam.
 They mainly focus on pickpockets and street dealers.
-The Red Light District is safe, but just like any other cities, there are also bad people out there.GET AMSTERDAM APP >
+The Red Light District is safe, but just like other cities, there are also bad people out there.GET AMSTERDAM APP >

 Tip: Leave your valuables in your accommodation and ignore street dealers.